Accio/MCBDD/index.md

 * Offline activity after the lecture on 17.04:
 	* I invite you to [fill the anonymous feedback](https://forms.gle/7vGnohTk9Ykj9HH39) for the lectures of Module III.
 	* Please read [Common statistical tests are linear are linear models](https://lindeloev.github.io/tests-as-linear/) by Jonas Kristoffer Lindeløv.
 Once you have finished the reading, please use examples and programming language of your choice to show how Student's test, Mann-Whitney test, Wilcoxon signed-rank test, and Wald test relate to each other.
 Submit a Rmarkdown, or Juypter notebook, or other another literature-programming document as a GitLab/GitHub repository, together with any questions or comments you may have, [via the Google Form here](https://forms.gle/eFt4AZSdF2oc5DbSA).
 		* Using existing examples or inspirations by language models is welcome, as long as you improve your understanding of the topic.
-    * Please take your time to understand these topics as thoroughly as you can.
-For this reason we will have two weeks before the submission deadline, which will be April 30th, Thursday, EOB.
+		* Please take your time to understand these topics as thoroughly as you can: the submission deadline is in *two weeks*, on April 30th, Thursday, EOB.

 <a name="moduleiv"></a>